 Is certification set to soar?

-The recovery and future of the certification sector in post-pandemic South Africa has been challenging, as organisations become penny-wise and evaluate what is essential for their business’ survival and success.
+The recovery and future of the certification sector in post-pandemic South Africa has been challenging, as organisations become penny-wise and evaluate what is essential for their businesses’ survival and success.

 It is interesting to note that the pandemic brought about a few potential trends, which may shape the trajectory of various standards.
 This creates opportunities for certification bodies to become more competitive, both in the number of standards they are certified to audit, and in the overall investment cost of certification.